Planning your trip

 The list of data available for display is available in the routing category of this file.

 This feature is also very convenient for your trip planning: add the points you'd like to visit to the map, calculate routes between them or just connect them with straight lines if you only need a general understanding of the trip, then export the results as a GPX track and follow it later.
-Please learn how to export your points as a GPX file here:Read about the 'Measure distance' feature
+Please learn how to export your points as a GPX file here:Read about the 'Plan a route' feature

 Making a route from Favorites